I’m continuing to work with dual-USB pico boards, and used one to recreate my earlier work on a “cheater’s guitar”.

 A Little Light(s) Reading

-The first thing I need to learn is a bit of PIO.
-Both the Adafruit and Waveshare units include a NeoPixel, which I’d like to use to give more feedback about the status (which key, et cetera).
+Both the Adafruit and Waveshare units include a NeoPixel, which I’d like to use to give more feedback about the status (which key, chord, et cetera).

 The demo code included on the Waveshare wiki just writes its own PIO code to manage the light.
-Under the hood, the Adafruit Neopixel library ultimately does the same.
-Although there will likely be a little learning curve, this really seems like the way to go in the long term.
+Under the hood, the Adafruit Neopixel library does the same.
+So, it seems like the first thing I need to learn is a bit of PIO.

 USB Host Issues